mohamadi7613/mycheat/tools/gitlab_cicd.md

 ## stage
 + Stages define the order of execution
++ By default, jobs run stage by stage
++ All jobs in one stage must finish before the next stage starts
 + Typical stages might be 1. build, 2. test 3. deploy
-+ we can group multiple jobs into stages that run in a defined order
 + only if all jobs in the stage succeed, the next stage will be execute
 + Multiple jobs in the same stage are executed in parallel
 + Pipelines can be triggered by various events, like commits or merges